 The Cultural Norm

 As cited by KellyMom and other industry professional organizations, breastfeeding your baby past a year is the cultural norm.
 Here are a few top industry organization guidelines:

 American Academy of Pediatrics

-The American Academy of Pediatrics recommends that “Breastfeeding should be continued for at least the first year of life and beyond for as long as mutually desired by mother and child… Increased duration of breastfeeding confers significant health and developmental benefits for the child and the mother… There is no upper limit to the duration of breastfeeding and no evidence of psychologic or developmental harm from breastfeeding into the third year of life or longer.”
+The American Academy of Pediatrics recommends that “Breastfeeding should be continued for at least two years or beyond for as long as mutually desired by mother and child… Increased duration of breastfeeding confers significant health and developmental benefits for the child and the mother… There is no upper limit to the duration of breastfeeding and no evidence of psychologic or developmental harm from breastfeeding into the third year of life or longer.”
 (AAP 2012, AAP 2005)